EKlatt/2021-AVR-IDE-GCC-11/User-Manual.md

 I decided to use the options from Arduino "platform.txt".<br>

 **Getting makefile**<br>
-> Using &gt; Tools > [MyIDE] get makefile" you need to copy the "makefile"<br>
+> Using &gt; Tools > "[MyIDE] get makefile" you get a copy of <br>
+> "../makefile/makefile.master", renamed to "makefile",
 > into your present project-folder.<br>

 **Extensions**<br>
 > The new makefile is ready to use.<br>
-> You only need to edit the PORT if you work with a "ATmega328".<br>
+> You only need to edit the *PORT* if you work with a "ATmega328".<br>
 > The type of source: C++, C or S-file (assembler) will be automatically<br>
 > detected and the related sources will be included in the building-process.

 **Libraries**<br>
-Like the "Arduino-IDE" MyIDE comes with a folder called "libraries".<br>
+Like the "Arduino-IDE" MyIDE comes with a folder called "../MyIDE/libraries".<br>
-Place your additional libraries within subdirectories in this folder.<br>
+Create your library (subfolder) and add the *.h and *.o files.<br>
-Each library will be automatically included in the compiling- and<br>
+The library-files will be automatically included in the compile- and<br>
 link-process.<br>
 Hence follow this structure:<br>
  <table width="500px" border="0" cellpadding="0" cellspacing="0">